Bill Good Marketing

 The Importance of Building a Solid Client Base

 Building your client base is a process that never ends.
-Even if you have a full roster at the moment and are fully satisfied with the clients you’re serving, you still need to do prospecting to grow your advisory practice.
+Even if you have a full roster at the moment and are fully satisfied with the clients you’re serving, you still need to do prospecting to grow your financial advisory practice and strengthen long-term client relationships.

 The best time to prospect is when you don’t need to.

 Growing your client base doesn’t only result in revenue growth, it’s also proof of your expertise.
-It’s not strictly about adding to your bottom line and client acquisition – continuing your marketing efforts even when you don’t need to, help enhance your reputation and credibility within the industry.
+It’s not strictly about adding to your bottom line and client acquisition – continuing your marketing efforts even when you don’t need to helps enhance your reputation, thought leadership, and credibility within the industry.

 On top of that, more happy clients also mean more people who can spread the word about your advisory firm.
-Turn clients who are fully satisfied with the experience you provide into ambassadors and grow your referral network.
+Turn satisfied clients who are fully satisfied with the experience you provide into ambassadors and grow your referral network with authentic testimonials.

 Continuous growth is necessary, especially as your clients will gradually leave, and you’ll need new clients to fill the pipeline.
 Make the effort consistently so you don’t get left behind by competitors.